 Why do you say “Far” Infrared?
 What does it mean?

-Because Infrared Heat covers the whole spectrum of radiated heat (ranging from very intense heat from a light bulb at 2600°C to heat you’d feel from a glowing coal at 600°C, to a rock, warmed to 20°C by the sun), 3 correspondingly very different categories of Infrared have been defined, exactly fitting the above examples.
+Because Infrared Heat covers the whole spectrum of radiated heat (ranging from the very intense heat from a light bulb at 4700°F to heat you’d feel from a glowing coal at 1100°F, to a rock, warmed to 68°F by the sun), 3 correspondingly very different categories of Infrared have been defined, exactly fitting the above examples.
 These are “Near” Infrared (Also called Shortwave or IR-A); “Medium” Infrared (also called Middlewave or IR-B) and “Far” Infrared (also called “Longwave” or IR-C).

-And exactly along the above categories, from a point of view of Comfort Heating, the only acceptable waveband is Far Infrared (Humans reach optimal “Comfort” at around 21°C).
+And exactly along with the above categories, from a point of view of indoor Comfort Heating, the main acceptable waveband is Far Infrared (Humans reach optimal “Comfort” at around 70°F).

-- Longwave or Far Infrared on the other hand is the waveband at which water begins to absorb heat specifically well for the least input energy of the above 3 wavelengths.
+- Longwave or Far Infrared is the waveband at which water begins to absorb heat specifically well for the least input energy of the above 3 wavelengths.
 Far Infrared heat is optimally absorbed by the skin surface, where the warmth is readily absorbed by conduction into the tissue and blood and transported around the body.
-This is why Far Infrared is used in heating cabins and baby incubators and why Herschel specifically uses Far Infrared heaters.
+This is why Far Infrared is used in heating cabins and baby incubators and Herschel’s Far Infrared panel heaters are the most common types of infrared heaters in interior domestic and commercial spaces.

 See also “Preferred wavelengths for Comfort Heating“.